Banksy-said-hi/Dong-React/README.md

-# Decentralized bill splitting application - DONG
+# Decentralized Bill Splitting Application - DONG

 This platfrom is empowered by Solidity smart contracts, Ethers.js, Hardhat, and React.js.